atomist/automation-client/README.md

 //                                                   ^ -- defines the command to trigger
 //                      "                                 this handler from the bot export class HelloWorld implements HandleCommand {
-//                                 ^ -- a command handler implements the HandleCommand interface
+//                                 ^ -- a command handler implements the HandleCommand
+//                                      interface

     @Parameter({ pattern: /^.*$/, required: true })
+//  ^            ^                ^ -- parameters can be marked required or optional
+//  ^            ^ -- the parameter can be validated against a RegExp pattern
 //  ^ -- this defines a user-provided parameter named 'name'
-//               ^ -- the parameter can be validated against a RegExp pattern
-//                                ^ -- parameters can be marked required or optional (required is default)
     public name: string;

     public handle(ctx: HandlerContext): Promise<HandlerResult> {
+//  ^             ^ -- HandlerContext provides access to a 'MessageClient' for sending
+//  ^                  messages to the bot as well as a 'GraphClient' to query your
+//  ^                  data using GraphQL
 //  ^ -- this method is the body of the handler and where the actual code goes
-//                ^ -- HandlerContext provides access to a 'MessageClient' for sending messages to the bot
-//                     as well as a 'GraphClient' to query your data using GraphQL
         return ctx.messageClient.respond(`Hello ${this.name}`)
-//                               ^ -- Calling 'respond' on the 'MessageClient' will send a message back to
+//                               ^ -- Calling 'respond' on the 'MessageClient' will
-//                                    wherever that command is invoked from (eg. a DM with @atomist in Slack)
+//                                    send a message back to wherever that command
+//                                    is invoked from (eg. a DM with @atomist in Slack)
             .then(() => {
                 return Promise.resolve({ code: 0 });
-//                                     ^ -- Command handlers are expected to return a 'Promise' of type
+//                                     ^ -- Command handlers are expected to return a
+//                                          'Promise' of type 'HandlerResult' which
-//                                          'HandlerResult' which just defines a return code.
+//                                          just defines a return code.
 Nonzero
 //                                          return codes indicate errors.
             });
     }
 }